British Academy Television Award for Best Drama Series

 The British Academy Television Award for Best Drama Series is one of the major categories of the British Academy Television Awards (BAFTAs), the primary awards ceremony of the British television industry.
-The category is described on the official BAFTA website as being open a drama series "of between two and 19 episodes, that is intended to return."
+The category is described on the official BAFTA website as being open to a drama series "of between two and 19 episodes, that is intended to return."

 The category has been through several name and category changes: